 What are the differences between cancers in adults and children?

-There are some exceptions, but childhood cancers tend to respond better to treatments such as chemotherapy (also called chemo).
+With some exceptions, childhood cancers tend to respond better to certain treatments, such as chemotherapy (also called chemo).
 Children’s bodies also tend to handle chemotherapy better than adults’ bodies do.
-But cancer treatments such as chemo and radiation therapy can cause long-term side effects, so children who survive cancer need careful attention for the rest of their lives.
+On the other hand, children (especially very young children) are more likely to be affected by radiation therapy if it is needed as part of treatment.
+Both chemo and radiation therapy can also cause long-term side effects, so children who have had cancer need careful follow-up for the rest of their lives.

 In the United States, most children and teens with cancer are treated at a center that is a member of the Children’s Oncology Group (COG).
 All of these centers are associated with a university or children’s hospital.
 These centers offer the advantage of being treated by a team of specialists who know the differences between adult and childhood cancers, as well as the unique needs of children and teens with cancer and their families.
 This team usually includes pediatric oncologists (childhood cancer doctors), surgeons, radiation oncologists, pediatric oncology nurses, physician assistants (PAs), and nurse practitioners (NPs).
 As we have learned more about treating childhood cancer, it has become even more important that treatment be given by experts in this area.

 These centers also have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support and educate the entire family.
 (See Children Diagnosed With Cancer: Understanding the Health Care System for more on the professionals who help treat children with cancer.)

 Any time a child is diagnosed with cancer, it affects every family member and nearly every aspect of the family’s life.
 You can read more about coping with these changes in Children Diagnosed With Cancer: Dealing With Diagnosis.

 Last Medical Review: 08/22/2016